Together. For life.

 Leanna took on the role of Executive Director in 2013 after a long and storied career in sports, with a specific focus on increasing revenues and streamlining operations.
 In her spare time, Leanna spends time with her family, including her son Kieren, their two birds (Delta & Hercules), two dogs (Pippen & Bandit), and foster dog, Du Jour.

-Michele Soto is responsible for community engagement, event planning and volunteer coordination, along with day-to-day operations for The Arizona Pet Project.
+Michele Soto oversees The Arizona Pet Project’s spay and neuter program and is responsible for community engagement, event planning, and volunteer coordination, along with day-to-day operations for our organization.

 “Working directly with people and pets is my passion.
 To assist with people who are trying their hardest to solve pet homelessness is not only rewarding, but an honor.”

-Michele was in animal welfare for eight years with both the Arizona Humane Society and AAWL, before transitioning to human services with the Sojourner Center.
+Michele was in animal welfare for over a decade with both the Arizona Humane Society and AAWL, before transitioning to human services with the Sojourner Center.
 She returned to her original passion by taking on the role of Administrative Coordinator for The Arizona Pet Project in 2014.
+In addition, Michele serves as the Training Supervisor for our local RAINN Victim Service Management Team and Safe Helpline staff.
 In her spare time, Michele enjoys reading and spending time with her family and pets, including her three cats (Henry, Edgar, Tyrion), and dog (Walt).

 Shelter Intervention Counselor